Brancou Badio: National team career

 Badio played four games for the Senegal national team during 2019 FIBA Basketball World Cup qualification.
-Badio also played at AfroBasket 2021, where he averaged 17.3 points and 5.5 assists as the team's starting point guard.
+Badio also played at AfroBasket 2021, where Senegal won bronze and he averaged 17.3 points and 5.5 assists as the team's starting point guard.
+At AfroBasket 2025, Badio was crucial in helping the team reach the semi-finals, after scoring 32 poitns in the quarterfinal win against Nigeria.
+Senegal finished with a second straight bronze medal, while Badio was named to the All-Tournament Team and was named the AfroBasket Top Scorer.